 The following summarizes the types of principal fees and costs associated with engaging our firm for investment advisory services.
 The specific fees to which you are subject are detailed in the agreement you sign with our firm.
-For detailed information, refer to our Form ADV Part 2A Brochure, Items 5 and 6 by clicking this link https://adviserinfo.sec.gov/firm/brochure/123859.

 - Asset Management Asset Based Fees Payable either in advance or arrears, as specified in the agreement.
 Since the fees we receive are asset-based (i.e. based on the value of your account), we have an incentive to increase your account value which creates a conflict especially for those accounts holding illiquid or hard-to-value assets. - Fixed Financial Planning Fees Payable as invoiced. - Financial Planning Retainer Fees Payable as invoiced. - Wrap Program Fees Payable monthly in advance, based on the average daily balance of the account during the billing period.
 Asset-based fees associated with a wrap fee program generally include most transaction costs and fees to a brokerdealer that has custody of the assets; therefore, the asset-based fee is higher than a typical asset-based advisory fee.
 Since our firm pays the transaction costs associated with securities transactions in your account, we have an incentive to minimize the trading in your account;